Egg Bhurji (Anda Bhurji) recipe – Mumbai street style

 Vegetables: The only vegetables needed are onion, tomato, green chilies, ginger-garlic, and coriander leaves.
 At home, you can add chopped capsicum.

 Spice powders: Red chili powder, turmeric powder, coriander powder, garam masala, and salt.
-Other options of spice powders are pav bhaji masala or kitchen king masala.
+Other options for spice powders are pav bhaji masala or kitchen king masala.

 How to Serve Egg Bhurji

-In Mumbai, egg burji is served with 2 laadi pavs.
-At home, I slit the pav in half, and lightly toast it with butter.
+In Mumbai, egg burji is served with 2 laadi pavs or bread slices.
+At home, the best way to serve piping hot egg burji is with warm buttery pavs/buns.
+I slit the pav in half, and lightly toast it with butter.
 While this is the best combo, egg bhurji tastes good with other combinations too.
 Since childhood, have seen this made for;

 2. Side dish with rice and dal or rasam.